cih23/PeaKD/README.md

     * train_seed: the train seed to use.
 If default -> random
     * saving_criterion_acc: if the model's val accuracy is above this value, we save the model.
     * saving_criterion_loss: if the model's val loss is below this value, we save the model.
-    * load_model_dir: specify a directory of the checkpoint if you want to load it.
+    * load_model_dir: specify a directory of the checkpoint if you want to load one.
+    * output_dir: specify a directory where the outputs will be written and saved.

 * First, We begin with finetuning the teacher model
     ```
     run script
-    python PeaKD/NLI_KD_training.py \
+    python src/finetune.py \
     --task 'MRPC' \
     --train_type 'ft' \
     --model_type 'Original' \